jonasAthiele/predicting_human_cognition/demo/README.md

           	pip install -U matplotlib==3.5.2
           	pip install seaborn==0.11.2
           	pip install pillow==9.0.0

+  In case you should face an ImportError: “ImportError: DLL load failed while importing _imaging”, please try to upgrade Pilow:

+            pip install --upgrade Pillow

 Note: If you want to use Cuda (run torch models on GPU) please refer to: https://pytorch.org/get-started/locally/ for details on how to install.